Diamondbacks vs. Phillies Player Props Betting Odds

 Castellanos Stats

-- Castellanos has put up 79 hits with 21 doubles, a triple, eight home runs and 19 walks.
-He has driven in 38 runs with three stolen bases.
+- Castellanos has 21 doubles, a triple, eight home runs, 20 walks and 38 RBI (81 total hits).
+He has swiped three bases.

 Castellanos Recent Games